majakurcius/hyc2020-tw/markdown-basics.md

 This document presents some basic Markdown syntax.
 If you're new to Markdown, or need to refresh your memory, this is a good place to start.

+> **NOTE:** Markdown offers more features than described here.
+This document is just an introduction to help you get started.

 This document contains the following sections:

 - [Basic formatting](#basic-formatting)